How Much Does a Furnace Cost?

 Size

-As you’re furnace shopping, you’ll see most furnaces scale from 40,000 to 120,000 British thermal units (Btu).
+As you’re furnace shopping, you’ll see most furnaces scale from 40,000 to 120,000 Btu.
 The size of a furnace indicates how much space it’s able to heat, so you’ll need to figure out how big your house is.
-Multiply your total square footage by 40 to determine what a new furnace should be able to produce in Btu.
+Multiply your total square footage by 40 to determine the output of a new furnace in Btu.

 Brand

-Furnace technicians in your area should be familiar with what customers near you have purchased and should be able to provide recommendations.
+Furnace technicians in your area should be familiar with what customers in your area have purchased and be able to provide recommendations.
 It’s always a good idea to ask your technician why they recommend a specific brand over another.

 » PROTECT YOUR INVESTMENT: Best home warranties for HVAC

 Though a new furnace can make a dent in your bank account, the good news is that many newer models last up to 15 years.
-Neglecting maintenance and poor installation can shorten this prediction.
-You’ll know when it’s time to look for a new furnace if it’s making strange noises, collecting debris, undergoing temperature fluctuations or increasing your energy bills.
+Neglecting maintenance and poor installation can shorten this prediction, though.

 “You should have your furnace checked every season — about every six months,” Jamasb said.
 “With good maintenance, people can generally expect about 13 to 15 years of life from a furnace.”

-Once your furnace becomes inefficient due to a restriction of airflow, it will work harder to get the job done and create a spike in monthly utilities.
+Once your furnace becomes inefficient due to airflow restrictions, it will work harder to heat your home, leading to a spike in monthly utility bills.
 At that point, it’s usually worth buying a new furnace to avoid higher bills or frequent repairs.

 You should have your furnace checked every season — about every six months.
 With good maintenance, people can generally expect about 13 to 15 years of life from a furnace.”